Andreas Rechnitzer

-Andreas Buchwald Rechnitzer (November 30, 1924 - August 22, 2005) was an American oceanographer.
-With Carl Hubbs, he discovered the striped yellow butterfly fish that served as the logo of the Birch Aquarium.
+Andreas Buchwald Rechnitzer (November 30, 1924 – August 22, 2005) was an American oceanographer.
+With Carl Hubbs, he discovered the striped yellow butterfly fish that served as the logo of Birch Aquarium.
 He helped develop the first SCUBA diving training program for ocean scientists, which included such innovations as ditch-and-don, buddy breathing, and the buddy system.
 He was a member of the US Navy Office of Naval Research team that negotiated the purchase of the bathyscape Trieste, and was the scientist in charge of Project Nekton in 1960, during which the Trieste entered the Challenger Deep, the deepest surveyed point in the world's oceans.
 For this he received the Navy Distinguished Civilian Service Award.
 He joined the scientific staff of the Chief of Naval Operations, where he was the Oceanographer of the Navy from 1970 to 1984, and was the Senior Scientist at Science Applications International Corporation from 1985 to 1998.

 Biography

 Andreas Buchwald Rechnitzer was born in on Escondido, California, on November 30, 1924.
 During World War II he graduated from the United States Naval Reserve Midshipmen's School at Fort Schuyler, New York, in 1945, and was commissioned as an ensign in the US Naval Reserve.
-He returned to college after the war and earned a Bachelor of Science degree from Michigan State University in 1947 and a Master of Science from the University of California in Los Angeles in 1951.
+He returned to college after the war and earned a Bachelor of Science degree from Michigan State University in 1947 and a Master of Science from the University of California at Los Angeles in 1951.
 He wrote his 1955 Doctor of Philosophy thesis on A serological approach to the systematics of the viviparous sea-perches, family Embiotocidae under the supervision of Carl Hubbs at the Scripps Institution of Oceanography.
-With Hubbs he discovered the striped yellow fish that served as the logo of the Birch Aquarium.
+With Hubbs he discovered the striped yellow fish that served as the logo of Birch Aquarium.